testproject-io/java-opensdk/README.md

 public ChromeDriver(final String token, final ChromeOptions options)
 ```

+> When a token is provided in both the constructor and an environment variable, the token in the environment variable will be used.

 ## Remote Agent

 By default, drivers communicate with the local Agent listening on http://localhost:8585.